Digitaler-Impfnachweis/certification-apis/examples/README.md

 ```

 To test this certificate, you can use [this page](https://github.pathcheck.org/debug.html) and paste the Base45
-text and use the [demo.dcs.crt](demo-dcs.crt) certificate to verify.
+text and use the [demo signing certificate](demo-dsc.crt) certificate to verify.

 ## Possible Issues